braghimsistemas/suitup-php/index.md

 ### SuitUp works with modules
 What it means?
 You can write others different and separate applications in the same project which will be accessed just changing the base URL.

+#### PHP Docs
+You can find all code documentation [here](https://codedoc.pub/braghimsistemas/suitup-php/master/index.html), but remember that the wiki is really complete and give you really explanations about how to do.

 ---
 ### Why we keep this project?